 Where does the money come from to fund Buskaid?

 Over the years Buskaid has been very generously sustained by a number of South African businesses and trusts.
-Its largest donor is the National Lottery Development Trust Fund.
+Its largest current sponsor donor is Redefine Properties.
 Other significant funding has come from the USA and from the UK, where Buskaid has sister trust organisations.
 A further source of funding is derived from fees raised by the Ensemble when it performs at corporate functions - in other words, self-generated revenue.
 Similarly, money raised from CD sales goes straight back into the Trust.

 long-term sustainability lies in building its Endowment Fund, which at the moment is very modest.
 Once this is achieved, more energy, time and resources can be devoted to vital teaching, teacher-training and expanding the reach of the Music School.